Leaving your pension to your loved ones

 *Lifetime allowance rates may change and some individuals may have protection giving them a higher personalised lifetime allowance

 There are a number of factors that may affect how much you are able to leave to your loved ones.

 You should also consider updating your ‘Expression of Wish’ form if you haven’t looked at it for a while.
 This will help the scheme administrators determine who to pay your pension benefits to if you die.

 For your ‘estate’ (your property, money and possessions) to be distributed when you die, an application for the legal right to deal with your estate will need to be made to the local Probate Registry.

 In addition to the existing £325,000 nil rate band, known as NRB, a dedicated main residence nil rate band, known as RNRB, is intended to protect the family home from Inheritance Tax.
+This applies if a home has been left to children (including adopted, foster or stepchildren) or grandchildren (family homes are transferred to spouses and civil partners tax-free).
 The RNRB was introduced on 6 April 2017 and will increase over the coming years:

 |Tax year||Threshold amount|